youngsang6902/Makers_yourface/README.md

 > coming soon!

 - ### Server PC
-1. 부팅 usb 만들기
+1. Making a bootable USB
-2. PC에 우분투 설치하기
+2. Ubuntu Desktop 16.04 LTS Installation in PC from USB

 <a id="CONFIGURATION"></a>
 ## Configuration